Wilma Chan: Early political activism

-From the late 1960s into the 1980s Chan was active in Bay Area far-left radical political movements, as a member of the League of Revolutionary Struggle (M-L).
+From the late 1960s into the 1980s Chan was active in Bay Area political movements, as a member of the League of Revolutionary Struggle (M-L).
 For a time, she served as the Chairperson of the National Asian Struggles Commission within the LRS.

 Alameda County Board of Supervisors

 Chan won election to the Alameda County Board of Supervisors in 1994, the first Asian American to do so, and was reelected unopposed in 1998.
 In 2000, while serving as President of the board, she was elected to the California State Assembly and resigned her seat on the board.

-During Chan's term, she chaired the county’s committee on health.
+During Chan's term, she chaired the county's committee on health.
 She was the first chair of the Alameda County Children and Families Commission that annually distributed $20 million for children's services.
 As a member of the Board of Supervisors, she worked to expand the number of school-based health clinics and worked to restore benefits to legal immigrants.
 She initiated a pilot welfare-to-work project in Oakland's San Antonio neighborhood, and developed the strategic plan on the future of health care services in Alameda County.